grain-lang/grain/stdlib/buffer.md

 addCharFromCodePoint : (codePoint: Number, buffer: Buffer) => Void
 ```

-Appends a char from a code point to a buffer.
+Appends a character represented by a code point a buffer.

 Parameters: